 F2 "OLDPGM" is a list of hex programs on the controller.
 If OLDPGM is not a choice, there are no other backup hex files in the controller memory.
 You can load a previous program from this list.

-4- If the file on line 2 is the new firmware file, press F1 NEWPGM to select the new hex file.
-Press F1, Load to install the new hex file.
+- 4- If the file on line 2 is the new firmware file, press F1 NEWPGM to select the new hex file.
+Press F1, Load to install the new hex file. - 5- Remove the USB drive when prompted.